JulQarnainCana/backend-library/readme.md

 # 📚 Library Borrowing and Reservation API

-We built a backend system to make library management much easier.
+We built a backend to make library management much easier.
 It handles everything like tracking book stocks and managing how users borrow or reserve books.
 We also added a secure login system and gave admins special controls so they can easily add, update, or delete any data in the system.

 ---